 To file a suspicious transaction report as per the Travel Rule, the EU has set a threshold of €1,000, in line with the FATF recommended guidelines.
-The rule is also applicable to transactions where an asset appears to be linked to other transfers that amount to €1,000.
+The rule also applies to transactions where an asset appears to be linked to other transfers amounting to €1,000.

 The proposal states: “given that virtual asset transfers are subject to similar money laundering and terrorist financing risks as wire fund transfers, they must also be submitted to similar requirements, and it appears logical to use the same legislative instrument to address these common issues.”

-Following a discussion by the European parliament and council, the plans are scheduled to be operational by 2024.
+Following a European parliament and council discussion, the plans are scheduled to be operational by 2024.

 Current Legal Status Of Cryptocurrencies And Exchanges